 To find out more about any of the roles listed above, or to reach out to Emma for a confidential chat about the job market within the public sector and her upcoming opportunities within urban panning and design, you can contact her at:

-Public Sector People are recruiting a Principal Strategic Planner for an inner metro council South East of the CBD.
-This is a 6 to 12 month contract and you will be responsible for conducting research and consultation, managing projects and developing strategy policies for significant land use, built form issues, corporate and community planning and organisation-wide issues.
-You will be working on major projects, including a large structure plan for local activity centres.
-The working balance is three days in the office and two days from home.
-The offices are located right beside a train station and serviced by a number of train lines.
+Public Sector People are seeking a Senior Strategic Planner for a growth area council in the South East of Melbourne.
+This role is within the City Planning & infrastructure team, you will be responsible for conducting research and consultation, managing projects and developing strategy policies for significant land use, built form issues, corporate and community planning and organisation-wide issues.
+You will be primarily working from home, open to part-time applicants.
+This is an initial three month contract with opportunity to be extended. $50 - $55 p/h + super.
 Requirements include: Tertiary qualification in Town Planning, Urban Studies, Environmental Planning or related discipline.
-Demonstrated experience in Strategic planning in a local government context.
-Experience at a Band 6 level at a minimum, will be able to work autonomously and with limited supervision.
-Benefits include: Opportunity to be involved in major projects for an inner council.
-Flexible working arrangements Competitive hourly rate Long term contract.
-For a confidential discussion regarding this position and other opportunities within Metropolitan and Regional Victoria, please contact Emma Murphy at PSP on (03) 8535 3111.
-Alternatively, please e-mail your current resume in Word format using the link below.
+Experience with developing land use and development strategies, assessing and administering planning scheme amendments.
+Demonstrated experience in project managing development/contribution plans, and representing Council at Planning Panels would be an advantage For a confidential discussion regarding this position and other opportunities within Metropolitan and Regional Victoria, please contact Emma Murphy at PSP on (03) 8535 3111.
+Alternatively, please e-mail your current resume in Word format using the link below. .